 80% relief will be granted to any club which is registered as a CASC where the property is used wholly or mainly for the purpose of that club or any other such registered club.

 The Council has discretion to grant up to 100% of any rate bill to organisations occupying property which are not established or conducted for profit.
 The objectives of such organisations must be charitable or are otherwise philanthropic, religious or concerned with education, social welfare, science literature or the fine arts.
 The Council also has discretion to grant an additional 20% to registered charities.
+For 2017/18 local discretionary relief, please see related document "Help with Business Rates" at the foot of this page.

 Rural Settlement Mandatory relief

-In order to qualify for 50% relief the property must be the sole Post Office or General Store in a qualifying rural settlement which has a rateable value of less than £8,500 or below in the 2010 and 2017 Lists.
-50% mandatory relief may also apply for sole public houses and petrol filling stations situated in a qualifying rural settlement and with a rateable value £12,500 or below in the 2010 and 2017 Lists.
+In order to qualify for 50% relief the property must be the sole Post Office or General Store in a qualifying rural settlement which has a rateable value of £8,500 or below in the 2010 and 2017 Lists.
+50% mandatory relief may also apply for sole public houses and petrol filling stations situated in a qualifying rural settlement and with a rateable value of £12,500 or below in the 2010 and 2017 Lists.
 50% mandatory relief has been introduced for all food shops in a qualifying rural settlement and with a rateable value of £8,500 or below in the 2010 and 2017 Lists.
 However, the 2016 Autumn Statement advised that Rural Rate relief would be doubled from 50% to 100% from the 1st April 2017.

 Rural Settlement Discretionary relief